 (1) A judge who receives information indicating a substantial likelihood that another judge has committed a violation of this Code should take appropriate action.
-A judge having knowledge that another judge has committed a violation of this Code that raises a substantial question as to the other judge's fitness for office shall inform the appropriate authority.
+A judge who knows that another judge has committed a violation of this Code that raises a substantial question as to the other judge's fitness for office shall inform the New Mexico Judicial Standards Commission.

 (2) A judge who receives information indicating a substantial likelihood that a lawyer has committed a violation of the Rules of Professional Conduct should take appropriate action.
-A judge having knowledge that a lawyer has committed a violation of the Rules of Professional Conduct that raises a substantial question as to the lawyer's honesty, trustworthiness or fitness as a lawyer in other respects shall inform the appropriate authority.
+A judge who knows that a lawyer has committed a violation of the Rules of Professional Conduct that raises a substantial question as to the lawyer's honesty, trustworthiness or fitness as a lawyer in other respects shall inform the New Mexico Disciplinary Board.